 Reducing Punitive Treatment of Black Girls in Schools

-Even when trauma is not present, Black girls are disproportionately disciplined and excluded from schools.
+Even when trauma is not a root cause, girls of color are disproportionately disciplined and excluded from schools.
 According to the US Department of Education, Black girls are five times more likely to be suspended from school than white girls.
 And they are often disciplined for subjectively determined offenses, such as dress code violations or disrupting schools.

-In research led by Dr. Jamilia Blake of Texas A&M University, then a Senior Scholar at the Initiative, we identified adultification bias as one potential causal factor for this
+In research led by Dr. Jamilia Blake of Texas A&M University, then a Senior Scholar at the Center, we identified adultification bias as one potential causal factor for this

 punitive treatment.
 Educators with biased perceptions of Black girls’ lack of innocence may hold Black girls to a more adult-like standard, making them more likely to interpret behavior as requiring punishment rather than leniency.